supportsages/block-whm-root-access-from-unknown-IPs/README.md

 Download the files to /root/scripts/ location

+Create a file /root/scripts/whm_watch_whitelist in which include all the whitelisted IPs to allow root connections from in one IP/line format
+Eg:

+you can use the following formats

+123.123.1.2: This IP is allowed.

+^111.222: Any IPs begin with 111.222 are allowed.

+^222: Any IPs begin with 222 are allowed.

+For detailed step by step tutorial, visit the configuration guide to the end.

 - Start/Stop the Script
 Change script_name with the script depending on if iptables  or csf is being used: